WordPress Speed Killer

 The 5 biggest WordPress speed killers

-We explain why your WordPress website may be too slow despite fast hardware and special hosting and present the 5 most common causes of low WordPress speed.
+We explain why your WordPress website may be too slow despite fast hardware and specialised hosting and present the 5 most common causes of low WordPress speed.

-We experience it almost every day: We are contacted in the support chat because a website simply won't speed up.
-Despite server optimization, appropriate plugins and sufficient computing power.
-Other of our customers, on the other hand, are delighted with their blazing-fast websites.
-"How can that be?", we asked ourselves and compiled a list of the five factors that, in our experience, make WordPress particularly slow.
+We experience it almost every day: We are contacted in the support chat because a website simply won’t speed up.
+Despite server optimisation, appropriate plugins and sufficient computing power.
+Other of our customers, on the other hand, are delighted with their lightning-fast websites.
+“How can that be?”, we asked ourselves and compiled a list of the five factors that, in our experience, make WordPress particularly slow.

 Let’s keep it short, you can find details in the relevant sections if you’re interested.
 These are the five biggest WordPress speed killers: